 The preparation of the financial statements in conformity with accounting principles generally accepted in the Unites States of America requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Actual results may differ from those estimates.

 NOTE 2 - RECONCILIATION OF GOVERNMENT-WIDE AND FUND FINANCIAL STATEMENTS

-A. Amounts reported in the statement of net position are different because:
+Δ Amounts reported in the statement of net position are different because: Λ .
+Announts reported in the statement of fiet position are different because.

 B.